 If a person-person Bitcoin exchange is too daunting for you, you can opt for a Bitcoin meet-up.
 There are several across the globe and it is most probably the safest environment for you to sell or buy Bitcoins.
 Just be prepared before you attend a Bitcoin meet-up because you will need to negotiate on the spot.

-Trading in Bitcoin and other cryptocurrencies have become more accessible than ever before and although there are usually complicated and confusing jargon surrounding this new concept, you shouldn’t break your head over it.
+Trading in Bitcoin and other cryptocurrencies has become more accessible than ever before and although there is usually complicated and confusing jargon surrounding this new concept, you shouldn’t break your head over it.